shyamjos/shyamjos.github.io/content/post/reinstall-grub2-efi-bootloader-ubuntu.md

 ---
 date: 2017-08-24
 title: "How to reinstall grub2 efi bootloader on ubuntu"
+description: "In this tutorial I will show you how to reinstall grub2 bootloader on a ubuntu system with efi partition."
+images:
+- /assets/img/featured.jpg
 tags: [ "linux","ubuntu"]
 ---
 In this tutorial I will show you how to reinstall grub2 bootloader on a ubuntu system with efi partition.